leoman730/cws/wp-content/plugins/yikes-inc-easy-mailchimp-extender/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 5.4.3 - March 17th, 2015 =
+* Fixed: Re-import form fields function not properly refreshing the page
+* Fixed: Updating a MailChimp list field no longer throws an empty error

+= 5.4.2 - March 10th, 2015 =
+* Fixed: custom class names on input fields merged together with other class names making them un-usable.

+= 5.4.1 - March 3rd, 2015 =
+* Fixed: tinyMCE error thrown when saving settings page, ultimately preventing the ability to store the API key.

+= 5.4 - March 2nd, 2015 =
+* Enhancement: Re-bundled unaltered MailChimp API wrapper class file, and added appropriate class check to prevent conflicts with other MailChimp plugins (Gravity Forms etc.)
+* Enhancement: Removed the WYSIWYG editor from the options page.
+This caused issues for some users who were unable to validate the MailChimp API key.
+* Enhancement: Added a new setting to toggle the sending of the welcome email.
+Users can now disable the email all together, on a list by list basis. (checked = disabled)
+* Enhancement: Prevented users from being able to update the 'EMAIL' merge variable.
+Added a notification with instruction on what filter to use.
+* Enhancement: Replced all instances of the old class name (wpyksMCAPI) with the appropriate MailChimp class (Mailchimp)
+* Enhancement: Stripped slashes and properly escaped interest group labels

+= 5.3.3 - February 26th, 2015 =
+* Enhancement: Added a new filter to alter field labels.
+Very helpful when you want to alter the default 'Email Address' field label to something else. (`yikes_mc_field_label`) (see 'filters' section in 'Other Notes')

+= 5.3.2 - February 17th, 2015 =
+* Fixed: Patched the error displayed below the opt-in forms when `display_yikes_mc_form_messages` is not defined.

 = 5.3.1 - January 13th, 2014 =
 * Enhancement: Added new filter to allow users to change which role has access to the MailChimp administration pages ( `yks-mailchimp-user-role` ) ( check readme for example )